The Bells (Lou Reed album): Retrospective assessment

 Reviewing the 1992 reissue, Dave Morrison of Select commented that Reed was "not at his best" in the mid-late 1970s, adding that "The Bells saw his music disappearing down the pan.
 Even self-parody is barely achieved in these half-assed songs played by a bunch of dullards, with Lou sounding painfully uninspired."
 The Rough Guide to Rock contributor Roy Edroso said that Reed's feud with Arista was reflected in The Bells, an album he deemed to comprise "mostly grooves and riffs built around slabs of inchoate feeling (sometimes effectively, as with the ruined reunion of 'Families').
 At decade's end, Reed appeared to be in a mood as bad as his Metal Machine Music era."

 In a positive assessment, the Chicago Tribune reviewer Greg Kot described the album as a "jazzier, warmer detour" for Reed.
 AllMusic's Mark Deming wrote that The Bells musically represented a slight step back for Reed from the tormented Street Hassle to "the more listener-friendly, keyboard-dominated sound of Rock and Roll Heart", but considered the lyrics to move the singer "away from the boho decadence of most of his 1970s work and toward a more compassionate perspective on his characters".
 Considering the album to have aged well, he concluded that it "gains depth with each playing and now sounds like one of Reed's finest solo efforts of the 1970s."

 In his book The Great Rock Discography, Martin C. Strong said that, following the "tedious" Live: Take No Prisoners (1978), Reed "started to show uncharacteristic signs of maturity in both his music and lyrics" with The Bells and its follow-up Growing Up in Public (1980).
-Critic Tom Hull considered The Bells to potentially be Reed's "most ambitious work", adding: "Returning to Coney Island Babys confessional mode and incorporating a subtle jazz influence, Reed makes one of his strongest musical statements.
+Critic Mark Coleman considered The Bells to potentially be Reed's "most ambitious work", adding: "Returning to Coney Island Babys confessional mode and incorporating a subtle jazz influence, Reed makes one of his strongest musical statements.
 Reed's razor-edge frankness is riveting throughout."
-In The Rolling Stone Album Guide, Hull deemed the record to be "another twist" in Reed's career: "cut with jazz trumpeter Don Cherry, it offered exceptionally dense but not really jazzy music."
+In The Rolling Stone Album Guide, Tom Hull deemed the record to be "another twist" in Reed's career: "cut with jazz trumpeter Don Cherry, it offered exceptionally dense but not really jazzy music."
 Fellow Rolling Stone contributor Will Hermes deemed The Bells to be among Reed's less memorable albums but highlighted the title track as a "nine-minute spiritual-jazz elegy for a man standing on a ledge, which at the time Reed surely was."